Aliases for WNT5A Gene

 GeneCards Summary for WNT5A Gene

-WNT5A (Wingless-Type MMTV Integration Site Family, Member 5A) is a Protein Coding gene.
-Diseases associated with WNT5A include robinow syndrome, autosomal dominant and wnt5a-related robinow syndrome, autosomal dominant.
-Among its related pathways are Signaling by GPCR and Proteoglycans in cancer.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and cytokine activity.
-An important paralog of this gene is WNT1.
+WNT5A (Wnt Family Member 5A) is a Protein Coding gene.
+Diseases associated with WNT5A include robinow syndrome, autosomal dominant 1 and autosomal dominant robinow syndrome.
+Among its related pathways are Signaling by GPCR and Wnt Signaling Pathway (WikiPathways).
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein domain specific binding.
+An important paralog of this gene is WNT5B.

 UniProtKB/Swiss-Prot for WNT5A Gene

 Ligand for members of the frizzled family of seven transmembrane receptors.
 Can activate or inhibit canonical Wnt signaling, depending on receptor context.
 In the presence of FZD4, activates beta-catenin signaling.
 In the presence of ROR2, inhibits the canonical Wnt pathway by promoting beta-catenin degradation through a GSK3-independent pathway which involves down-regulation of beta-catenin-induced reporter gene expression.
 Suppression of the canonical pathway allows chondrogenesis to occur and inhibits tumor formation.
 Stimulates cell migration.
 Decreases proliferation, migration, invasiveness and clonogenicity of carcinoma cells and may act as a tumor suppressor.
 Mediates motility of melanoma cells.
 Required during embryogenesis for extension of the primary anterior-posterior axis and for outgrowth of limbs and the genital tubercle.
 Inhibits type II collagen expression in chondrocytes.